dombrant/100-days-of-code/r1-log.md

 ### R1D19 (January 22nd, 2018)
 I got some work done on my project to test out different ways of making HTTP requests in Node.
 I played around with the core http module, and I also tried Request.

+### R1D20 (January 23rd, 2018)
+Today I read CSS Tricks' [GraphQL guide for front end developers](https://css-tricks.com/front-end-developers-guide-graphql/).
+It was concise and informative.
+I have a much better understaning of GraphQL and how it works now.